 Erin Lang Hayden

 Erin received both her Bachelor degree and Master of Science in Communication Sciences and Disorders degree from Rockhurst University in Kansas City, Missouri.
 While in graduate school, she became interested in working with individuals who have complex communication needs and use AAC.
 She sought out projects and events to further her education and skills in this area.
 She then moved to San Diego, California where she worked in a school district, as part of a multidisciplinary team, serving students who had a variety of communication disorders due to autism and a variety of developmental disabilities.
 Erin and her husband moved to Denver in July, 2016.
 She is excited to continue her career with Jill Tullman and Associates.

 Molly received both her Bachelor degree in Communication Sciences and Disorders and her Master of Science degree in Speech-Language Pathology from Fontbonne University in Saint Louis, Missouri.
 While in graduate school, she received a scholarship that allowed her to complete specialized courses in the assessment and treatment of individuals who use AAC.
 Molly has experience planning intervention for individuals who use AAC in the school and clinic settings.
-Molly began her career with Jill Tullman and Associates in August, 2014, loves working with individuals who use AAC, supporting families and collaborating with teams.
+She began her career with Jill Tullman and Associates in August, 2014, loves working with individuals who use AAC, supporting families and collaborating with teams.